WNED PBS History

 Reimagining a Buffalo Landmark

-Special | 28m 30s | Video has closed captioning.
+Special | 28m 30sVideo has Closed Captions

 This WNED-TV original production shares the 150-year history and massive rehabilitation effort of a national landmark in Buffalo, NY designed by architect H.H.
 Richardson, with landscape by Frederick Law Olmsted.
 Originally built as the Buffalo State Asylum for the Insane, the buildings and grounds are undergoing rehabilitation efforts to transform the campus into a community asset for the future.

-WNED PBS History is a local public television program presented by WNED PBS.
+WNED PBS History is a local public television program presented by WNED PBS

 Reimagining a Buffalo Landmark has been funded by the Peter C. Cornell Trust and The Zemsky Family Foundation.